 Registration is limited to 225 riders and is first-come, first-served.
-(2-5-16: Those wanting to be on a wait-list for our filled motel package, please see the note below in the Motel Option section.)
+(3-10-16: The motel package now has 1-2 rooms available.
+Please see the note below in the Motel Option section.)

 Register online today!